-Our Valentine’s Day celebration is simple, but special – fancy plates for dinner, family game night, and of course, chocolate!
+Our Valentine’s Day celebration is simple, but special – fancy plates for dinner, a night of family games, and of course, chocolate!
 I’ve gathered five Valentine-inspired games perfect for your February family game nights.
 Even my teens are willing to indulge me by playing these games, especially if there’s a bowl of Valentine candy on the table.!

 1. Hearts Card Game